Abhinav-Vishwakarma/WeatherApp/README.md

 	const API_KEY="Enter you API KEY";

+6.Run React-Native Doctor for checkinig requirements:

+	npx react-native doctor

-6.Start the development server:
+7.Start the development server:

  	npx react-native start

-7.Run the app on iOS or Android:
+8.Run the app on iOS or Android:

   For iOS: